Dominik2812/django_google_calendar_milestones/README.md

 ## First steps: get acess to google calendar
 To use this app you need to comunicate with your Google calendar.
 For that please follow these steps:
+* create a new Google Calendar and call it Milestones.
+For security reasons do not use your personal Calendar.
+All Events that are not in your local database will we deleted.

-go to Google Cloud Platform:
+* go to Google Cloud Platform:
 * create create a google developers
 * then search for Google Calendar API
 * enable the API